-(\) For use to avoid conflicts with overhead powerlines or on local streets or lanes.
-In all cases the use of 7.5m high davit poles must meet the approval of the City Engineer.

-The Cobra Head Luminaire with semi-cutoff optics (drop refractor) may be used in special cases as directed by the City Engineer.

-.4 Lighting Calculations:

-- (a) Lighting calculations are based on the illuminance methods described in ANSI/IESNA RP-8 Roadway Lighting, lighting calculations shall be done using a computer lighting program designed to carry out the required calculations and the luminaire manufacturers IES formatted photometrics.
+- () For use to avoid conflicts with overhead powerlines or on local streets or lanes.
+In all cases the use of davit poles less than 9.0m must meet the approval of the City Engineer.
+If a 6.7m pole cannot be installed due to conflicts with overhead powerlines, then junction boxes may be installed in place of new street light poles (for future installation of poles) with prior approval from the City Engineer.
+(REVISED NOVEMBER 2019) - .7 Lighting Calculations: - (a) Lighting calculations are based on the illuminance methods described in ANSI/IESNA RP-8 Roadway Lighting.
+Lighting calculations shall be done using a computer lighting program designed to carry out the required calculations and the luminaire manufacturers IES formatted photometric files.
 The IES photometric files for the City approved luminaires are available in electronic format, through the luminaire manufacturers.
-(REVISED NOVEMBER 2016) - (b) Computer lighting calculation shall be performed using the grid spacing shown on Figures 1 Grid Spacing for Calculating Point of Minimum Illuminance and Figure 2 Grid Spacing for Calculating Average Illuminance.
-The traveled roadway x-section shown shaded on Figure 1, shall be used for calculating the minimum illuminance.
-The full roadway x-section shown shaded on Figure 2, shall be used for calculating the average illuminance.
-The average to minimum uniformity ratio shall be calculated using the minimum illuminance calculation from Figure 1 divided by the average illuminance calculation from Figure 2.
-For example, if the lowest point of illuminance within the shaded area shown on Figure 1 is 4 Lux and the average illuminance of all the points within the shaded area shown on Figure 2 is 12 Lux, then the average to minimum uniformity ratio would be 3:1. - (c) Grid spacing for walkways or bikeways shall be maximum 1m. - (d) Lighting calculations shall be based on maintained levels using initial rated lamp lumens and the total light loss factor (LLF) of 0.79.
+(REVISED NOVEMBER 2019) - (b) Grid spacing for walkways or bikeways shall be maximum 1m.
+(REVISED NOVEMBER 2019) - (c) Lighting calculations shall be based on maintained levels using initial rated lamp lumens and the total light loss factor (LLF) of 0.79.
 Refer to Table 4 for the factors included in the LLF.
 The LLF shall be considered as the total maintenance factor.
+(REVISED NOVEMBER 2019)

 TABLE 4

-Lamp Lumen Depreciation (LLD) (1) Lamp Dirt Depreciation (LDD) (1) Luminaire Component Depreciation (LCD) (2) Equipment Factor (EF) (3) Total Light Loss Factor (LLF)
+Lamp Lumen Depreciation (LLD) (1) Luminaire Dirt Depreciation (LDD) (1) Luminaire Component Depreciation (LCD) (2) Equipment Factor (EF) (3) Total Light Loss Factor (LLF)

 0.90 0.94 0.98 0.95 0.79

-- (1) Based on a 4 year maintenance cycle - (2) Degradation of the reflector and refractor - (3) Effect of ambient temperature on the lamp including the ballast and lamp factors
+(1) Based on a 4 year maintenance cycle

+(2) Degradation of the luminaire optics

+(3) Effect of ambient temperature on the luminaire including the driver and light source factors